adrien2p/nestjs-dialogflow/README.md

 ### Features

-There are 3 decorators provided by the module that allowed you to handle intent/action or pick properties from the response.
+There are 3 decorators provided by the module that allow you to handle intent/action or pick properties from the response.

 | Name | Usage | behavior |